 First, your device sends a request to TechSmith Relay.
 This request includes the media title, description, file type, and file name.
-When a submission request is complete, you should receive a link to your TechSmith Relay media, although often the media won’t be ready for viewing.
+When a submission request is complete, you'll be taken to your video page on TechSmith Relay.

 Step Two: Uploading

 After the submission request is received and the link is created, the file still needs to be uploaded from your device.
 Depending on the size of the file and the speed of your Internet connection, this could take anywhere from a few seconds to several hours (in extreme cases).

 Reasons why your upload may be slow, or even stuck: